Blog

 Frequently asked

-How do I actually run a STRIDE threat model through Ansvar?
+How do I run a STRIDE threat model through Ansvar?

 Connect your MCP client (Claude Desktop, Copilot Studio, Cursor, or any OAuth 2.1 MCP client) to gateway.ansvar.eu, then ask your agent to start a STRIDE threat model.
 The agent invokes the gateway's start_workflow tool with workflow_type='threat_model', captures the returned workflow_id, and walks you through the stages — system scope, DFD generation, per-boundary STRIDE walk, severity scoring, mitigations — calling submit_response between each.
 A typical walk is 2-4 hours.
 Resume any time with the workflow_id.